The Taming of the Shrew: Synopsis

 Prior to the first act, an induction frames the play as a "kind of history" played in front of a befuddled drunkard named Christopher Sly who is tricked into believing that he is a lord.
 The play is performed in order to distract Sly from his "wife," who is actually Bartholomew, a servant, dressed as a woman.

-In the play performed for Sly, the "shrew" is Katherina, the older daughter of Baptista Minola, a lord in Padua.
+In the play performed for Sly, the "shrew" is Katherina, the elder daughter of Baptista Minola, a lord in Padua.
 Numerous men, including Tranio, deem Katherina an unworthy option for marriage because of her notorious assertiveness and willfulness.
 On the other hand, men such as Hortensio and Gremio are eager to marry her younger sister Bianca.
 However, Baptista has sworn Bianca is not allowed to marry until Katherina is wed; this motivates Bianca's suitors to work together to find Katherina a husband so that they may compete for Bianca.
 The plot thickens when Lucentio, who has recently come to Padua to attend university, falls in love with Bianca.
 Overhearing Baptista say that he is on the lookout for tutors for his daughters, Lucentio devises a plan in which he disguises himself as a Latin tutor named Cambio in order to woo Bianca behind Baptista's back and meanwhile has his servant Tranio pretend to be him.

 In the meantime, Petruchio, accompanied by his servant Grumio, arrives in Padua from Verona.
-He explains to Hortensio, an old friend of his, that since his father's death he has set out to enjoy life and wed.
+He explains to Hortensio, an old friend of his, that since his father's death, he has set out to enjoy life and wed.
 Hearing this, Hortensio recruits Petruchio as a suitor for Katherina.
 He also has Petruchio present him (Hortensio) to Baptista disguised as a music tutor named Litio.
 Thus, Lucentio and Hortensio attempt to woo Bianca while pretending to be the tutors Cambio and Litio respectively.

 To counter Katherina's shrewish nature, Petruchio pretends that any harsh things she says or does are actually kind and gentle.
 Katherina agrees to marry Petruchio after seeing that he is the only man willing to counter her quick remarks; however, at the ceremony, Petruchio makes an embarrassing scene when he strikes the priest and drinks the communion wine.
 After the wedding, Petruchio takes Katherina to his home against her will.
 Once they are gone, Gremio and Tranio (disguised as Lucentio) formally bid for Bianca, with Tranio easily outbidding Gremio.
-However, in his zeal to win he promises much more than Lucentio actually possesses.
-When Baptista determines that once Lucentio's father confirms the dowry, Bianca and Tranio (i.e. Lucentio) can marry, Tranio decides that they will need someone to pretend to be Vincentio, Lucentio's father.
-Meanwhile, Tranio persuades Hortensio that Bianca is not worthy of his attentions, thus removing Lucentio's remaining rival.
+However, in his zeal to win, he promises much more than Lucentio possesses.
+When Baptista determines that once Lucentio's father confirms the dowry, Bianca and Tranio (i.e., Lucentio) can marry, Tranio decides that they will need someone to pretend to be Vincentio, Lucentio's father.
+Meanwhile, Tranio persuades Hortensio that Bianca is not worthy of his attention, thus removing Lucentio's remaining rival.